ChrismaxR/hours_dashboard/pages/financial.md

             datum,
             name,
             case
-                when name in ('netto_salaris') then 'netto'
+                when name in ('netto_salaris') then 'Netto'
-                else 'bruto'
+                else 'Bruto'
             end as category,
             value